-- 1.1 This report provides a desktop baseline air quality study for the proposed residential-led urban extension of land at Parr Fold (the "Allocation Site"), in Wigan, as part of the Greater Manchester Spatial Framework (GMSF).
-The assessment has been carried out by Air Quality Consultants Ltd. on behalf of Peel Holdings (Land & Property) Ltd. - 1.2 The Allocation Site is currently designated as green belt land and is being promoted for release and allocation for a residential-led sustainable urban extension comprising approximately 2,400 dwellings.
-This baseline study has been carried out to identify any potential air quality constraints to the development of the site for residential use.
+- 1.1 This report provides a desktop baseline air quality study for the proposed residential-led urban extension, including employment use, at land at West of Gibfield, Atherton (the "Allocation Site"), in Wigan, as part of the Greater Manchester Spatial Framework (GMSF).
+The assessment has been carried out by Air Quality Consultants Ltd. on behalf of Peel Holdings (Land & Property) Ltd. - 1.2 The Allocation Site is currently designated as green belt land and is being promoted for release and allocation for a mixed-use sustainable urban extension comprising approximately 750 dwellings and 45,500 m of employment floorspace.
+This baseline study has been carried out to identify any potential air quality constraints to the development of the site for residential and employment use.
 It considers the following: - existing baseline air quality conditions, including: - a site description; - identification of nearby major sources of air pollution; - a review of Greater Manchester's Air Quality Review and Assessment Reports for identification of nearby Air Quality Management Areas (AQMAs); - identification of nearby relevant air quality monitoring; and - identification of background concentrations. - identification of the potential air quality constraints associated with the proposed development of the land for residential and employment use; - outline of the scope of works likely to be required for a detailed air quality assessment to be carried out for a future planning application for the development of the land; and - a summary overview.